Adding quotes

 Lead time

-When manually creating a quote, user can press the "Auto Fill" button to automatically populate details from the quote document.
+When manually creating a quote, users can press the "Auto Fill" button to populate details from the quote document automatically.

 AI autofill only works for PDFs that have a text layer.
 We currently do not perform OCR on uploaded documents, so screenshots or images cannot be read.

-For eCommerce orders that are transacted via the vendor's website, it is often necessary to create a purchase order for record keeping and to receive inventory against.
+For eCommerce orders transacted via the vendor's website, it is often necessary to create a purchase order for record-keeping purposes and to receive inventory accordingly.
 For these orders, you can save time and avoid manual data entry by uploading a PDF of an order confirmation (or cart) as a quote.
 Once the data is extracted from the quote, you can easily convert the quote to an order.

 Quotes in Silkline can have the following statuses:

-Draft – quote has been uploaded but as not been reviewed/confirmed.
+Draft – quote has been uploaded, but has not been reviewed/confirmed.
 To confirm a draft quote, simply edit the quote, make any necessary changes/additions, and then save the quote.

 Active – quote is confirmed and is within its validity period